-Located in the heart of Ho Chi Minh City, Saigon Opera House, which is also known as Saigon Municipal Theater, is one of the most worth-visiting attractions in this city.
-Together with Saigon Central Post Office and Notre Dame Cathedral, Saigon Opera House is considered a typical example of French Colonial architecture in Vietnam.
+Located in the heart of Ho Chi Minh City, the Saigon Opera House, also known as the Saigon Municipal Theater, is one of the most worth-visiting attractions in the city.
+Together with the Saigon Central Post Office and Notre Dame Cathedral, the Saigon Opera House is considered a typical example of French Colonial architecture in Vietnam.

 About Saigon Opera House